GATERAGE/aglm/README.md

 <b>config.json</b> offers the default allowed agency for MASTERMIND<br />
 This is experimental softare and needs to be jailed to protect potential system damage
 TODO: sandbox controller for integration with shell

+4096chunk is to protect this particular model from inputs above 4096 characters. irrelevant with model upgrade to mixtral or llama3